Skip to content

 Nantes (50 minutes by car), Maine-et-Loire

-Château Challain in Pays de la Loire is the neo-Gothic turreted estate on this page, with neo-Gothic-Renaissance silhouette and a private chapel for blessings or interfaith ceremonies.
-Twenty-one restored period bedrooms sleep up to 50 guests on-site, with seated capacity to 150 across formal reception rooms.
+Château Challain in Pays de la Loire is a neo-Gothic turreted estate, with a neo-Gothic-Renaissance silhouette and a private chapel for blessings or interfaith ceremonies.
+Twenty-one restored period bedrooms sleep up to 50 guests on-site, with seated capacity to 120 across formal reception rooms.
 Weekend hire at €55,000 reflects the in-house all-inclusive format.
 The bundled package covers venue plus accommodation plus full catering plus rehearsal-dinner plus photography plus Sunday brunch for 30 guests, with per-head extension for larger lists.
 The estate sits 50 minutes by car from Nantes, with Charles de Gaulle reachable via TGV to Angers in 1h35, then a 35-minute drive.
-The all-inclusive operational layer simplifies international-couple coordination dramatically.
+The all-inclusive format makes coordinating a wedding from abroad far simpler.

 Why We Love It